Our 2022 gender and ethnicity pay gap report

 ---|---|---|

-Our ethnicity pay gap is explained by the under-representation of black, Asian and minority ethnic (BAME) employees in senior leadership roles.
+Our ethnicity pay gap is explained by the under-representation of Black, Asian and ethnic minority employees in senior leadership roles.
 We are confident employees receive equivalent pay for equivalent work regardless of their ethnicity.

-We are committed to increasing the number of BAME employees in senior leadership roles and developing a strong talent pipeline of BAME employees.
-The percentage of female senior managers from an ethnic minority background has almost doubled since last year, and now total 36 (compared with 20 in 2021).
+We are committed to increasing the number of employees from an ethnic minority background in senior leadership roles and to developing a strong talent pipeline of ethnic minority employees.

-- Applied an ethnicity lens to our succession planning
+- Applied an ethnicity lens to succession planning.

 Judy Parfitt